 This unusual celebration first began in 2001 in North Carolina by wildlife rehabilitator Christy McKeown, as a way of ensuring seeds and nuts were put out for the little fuzzy rodents.

 There are many different kinds of Squirrels found almost everywhere all over the world.
+Squirrels are native to:

 • The Americas

 Are you ready to come on a winter woodland adventure?
-If so, pack up your nuts, pick up your camera, brace the cold and let’s get started searching for our mischievous friends.
+If so, pack up your nuts, pick up your cameras, brace the cold and let’s get started searching for our mischievous friends.
 Don’t worry, we’ve put together some photography ideas and suggestions to help you along the way.

-- Try scattering some corn at the base of your trees on the ground.
+• Try scattering some corn at the base of your trees on the ground.

 You could try walnuts, pecans, almonds, macadamia – leftover nut nibbles from Christmas (only natural nuts though, no salt).
 Please make sure you do you research on squirrel feeding before disturbing their habitat or leaving dangerous left over foods out.

 If you have tame squirrels in your garden, create fun scenes and make your shots creatively interesting.